majodi/swarmdrive/src/readme.md

 Also built-in is a small I2C implementation for communicating with a Rotary Encoder, as this example is meant to be a closed loop implementation for driving the motor.
 It needs feedback from a sensor.
 The sensor used for this example is the low cost AS5048B from AMS.
 The example was tested using a cheap Gimbal (BLDC) motor (AX-2206 80T 11.3 Ohm) which can be found for under $10.

 The code was written using the ESP-IDF framework from Espressif because it uses the on-board motor control unit(s).
 But it can be ported to Arduino in a mixed ESP-IDF/Arduino setup.
-PlatformIO would be a suitable tool to work with.
+Also there are other Arduino based libraries available.
+PlatformIO would be a suitable tool to work with but for simple code experiments the Arduino IDE will do great as well.

 The console
 -----------